 A compliant should only be submitted where the University made a mistake, did not follow its own processes or the decision was manifestly unreasonable.
 See the University Complaints Procedure.

 If you accept the decision but are seeking readmission to your programme, a Readmission Request should be submitted.
 If you are withdrawn under the Visa Attendance Route, your Readmission Request will not normally be accepted or processed within a one-year period from the date of withdrawal.
 After this period, you should contact either your department or ISSAC to request a Readmission, and be prepared to provide a written justification and evidence to support your case.
 There is no automatic right of readmission, and this must be approved by both your department and ISSAC.

 The English Language Teaching Centre have their own attendance monitoring processes.
 ELTC has their own thresholds for non-attendance and a separate procedure in cases where attendance is a concern.

 If you are studying in ELTC then the Student Visa Attendance Policy detailed above does not apply to you.
 ELTC will contact you if your attendance becomes a concern and provide further instruction.

 What if I miss my timetabled in-person classes but I am still studying online and submitting assessments?

 Your Student visa does not permit you to study remotely via online learning only whilst you are in the UK.
 You are required to attend your timetabled sessions face-to-face.
 Online resources should only be used to support your learning and not as a replacement for attending your sessions in-person.
 You will be considered as absent from studies if you only study using online resources..

 How do I find out more about how my attendance is recorded?

-Please check your programme handbook in the first instance.
-If you still have questions please contact your department directly and they will be able to provide more information.
+Check your programme handbook in the first instance.
+If you still have questions, contact your department directly and they will be able to provide more information.